strawbees/learning-platform-gatsby/content/explorations/truss-bridge-problem-solving.md

 # Step 3: Instructions and assessment

-We provide full step by step instructions on how to build a basic Truss Bridge and a variety of other examples for inspiration.
+We provide a full step by step instructions on how to build a basic Truss Bridge and a variety of other examples for inspiration.
 We also have other Activities that might provide other insights on the bridge making.

 You can have the instructions available, give a lecture on how to build it, build together with the whole class or all the previous combined.
 Experiment with what type of instructions and assessment works the best with your group.